Rank-1 Matrix Completion with Gradient Descent and Small Random Initialization: Main Results

-} hold at $t = T^\star$ with probability at least $1 - o(1 / \sqrt{\log n})$ if a sufficiently small initialization with
+hold at $t = T^\star$ with probability at least $1 - o(1 / \sqrt{\log n})$, if a sufficiently small initialization with

-is used, and the noise satisfies $\sigma \lesssim \frac{\ls \mu}{n} \sqrt{\log n}$. \end{theorem}
+is used and the noise satisfies $\sigma \lesssim \frac{\ls \mu}{n} \sqrt{\log n}$. \end{theorem}

-We did not do our best to optimize the $\log$ factors, and about half of them can be reduced with more delicate analysis.
-We will briefly explain about this in \cref{sec:phase II}.
-Several remarks on \cref{thm:main} are in order.

-\Paragraph{Global Convergence} \cref{thm:main} proves that the trajectory of gradient descent eventually enters the local region of global minimizers $\pm \xs$ in the sense of both $\ell_2$ and $\ell_\infty$-norm starting from a small random initialization.
-Combined with the result of \cite{cong2020implicit}, GD starts to converge linearly to either $\xs$ or $-\xs$ after $t = \Ts$, completing the proof for global convergence.
+\cref{thm:main} proves that, starting from a small random initialization, the trajectory of GD eventually enters the local region of the global minimizers $\pm \xs$ in terms of both $\ell_2$ and $\ell_\infty$ norms.
+Combined with the result of \cite{cong2020implicit}, GD starts to converge linearly to either $\xs$ or $-\xs$ after $t = \Ts$, as stated in the corollary below.